microsoft/Quantum/samples/runtime/qpic-simulator/README.md

 description: "This sample uses `IQuantumProcessor` to generate quantum circuit diagrams from execution traces."
 ---

-# An advanced reversible simulator
+# Generating quantum circuit diagrams from execution traces

-This sample illustrates how `IQuantumProcessor` can be used to generate quantum circuit diagrams from Q# program execution traces, using the [qpic language](https://github.com/qpic/qpic).
+This sample illustrates how `IQuantumProcessor` can be used to generate quantum circuit diagrams from Q# program execution traces, using the [⟨q|pic⟩ language](https://github.com/qpic/qpic).
 It makes uses of custom intrinsic operations and classical control transformations.